George47/inkbox-challenge/README.md

 - Instead of binding products to orders, products can be stored together and have an order_id attribute.

 - Overflow causes 500 server reponse, create handler for it and resend request with fewer shuffle counts

+### Better Approaches
+- Search for fillable products by col size and row size, and fill accordingly

+- Dynamic programming, store the combinations that fills x rows perfectly and use that order of iterating products